 Some people say technically that other volcanoes are larger.
 It all depends how you measure.
 If you forget height and measure by surface area then you could look at volcanoes like Alba Mons, also on Mars, only a third of the height but has a gigantic 19 times the surface area.

 However is there a bigger mountain?

 In the Asteroid Belt there is an asteroid by the name of Vesta.
 On the surface of this asteroid is what is thought to be a huge impact crater that has created a colossal mountain.
 From its base it rises 22.5 km (14 miles).
-Once measurements of this far distant asteroid are more easily worked out we will know if competes with Olympus Mons as higher from its mean base.
+Once measurements of this far distant asteroid are more easily worked out we will know if it competes with Olympus Mons as it is higher from its mean base.
 However so far it is the tallest from top to bottom.

 Boosaule Montes – IO (One of Jupiter’s Moons)